Edit

 How to write predictions?

-Everything that the run() function returns will be appended in the output predictions file that the batch job generates.
-It is important to return the right data type from this function.
+Everything that the run() function returns is appended in the output predictions file that the batch job generates.
+It's important to return the right data type from this function.
 Return arrays when you need to output a single prediction.
 Return pandas DataFrames when you need to return multiple pieces of information.
 For instance, for tabular data, you might want to append your predictions to the original record.
 Use a pandas DataFrame to do this.
-Although a pandas DataFrame might contain column names, the output file does not include those names.
+Although a pandas DataFrame might contain column names, the output file doesn't include those names.

 Warning

 In the run function, don't output complex data types (or lists of complex data types) instead of pandas.DataFrame.
-Those outputs will be transformed to strings and they will become hard to read.
+Those outputs are transformed to strings and they become hard to read.

 Python packages for scoring

 You must indicate any library that your scoring script requires to run in the environment where your batch deployment runs.
-For scoring scripts, environments are indicated per deployment.
+For scoring scripts, indicate environments per deployment.
 Usually, you indicate your requirements using a conda.yml dependencies file, which might look like this:

 mnist/environment/conda.yaml